 Electronic product license requests will be considered for use in software or electronic health records only.
 Product must contain value added information in addition to our content.
 We will provide a quote after we receive your request via the online permissions request form.

-The Structured Clinical Interview for DSM-5 is available in two versions:
+The Structured Clinical Interview for DSM-5® is available for licensing in two versions:

 Please visit the SCID-5 Product Page for more information about the different SCID-5 products.

 In order to procure permission for the SCID-5-RV or the SCID-5-CT, please submit your request via our online permission and license request form, and complete sections I, II , IV, and VI.
 A quote will be issued for your request.

 Foreign Language Translation Rights for Books and Journal Articles

 American Psychiatric Association and APA Publishing license translation rights to publishers only.
 Individuals with an interest in translating our books, journals or articles should contact a local publisher who might be interested, who should then contact our foreign translation contractor at John Scott & Co.

 For more information on translating an APA or APA Publishing title, please contact: